Connor Wright

 • Securing a favourable outcome for the paying party in a fixed costs dispute following the acceptance of a Part 36 offer.

-• Successfully representing a solicitor in a dispute about its own-client costs.
+• Appearing for a solicitor in a dispute about its own-client costs, resulting in a complete recovery.

 • Acting as sole counsel on a multitrack clinical negligence matter.

-• Representing the Respondent, a local authority, in a 6-day Employment Tribunal hearing concerning an alleged failure to make reasonable adjustments during a job application process.
+• Successfully representing the local authority Respondent in a 6-day Employment Tribunal hearing concerning an alleged failure to make reasonable adjustments during a job application process.

 • Acting successfully for the Respondent in a 2-day Employment Tribunal hearing relating to the alleged unfair dismissal of a member of care home staff.